mattmkim/PPI-filtering/README.md

 Clustering algorithm was created in _clustering.py_ file.
 The algorithm first bins all the atoms in a given protein based on a value that indicates their susceptiblity to dewetting.
 ```
 # num indicates number of bins to create

 phi_star_bins = np.linspace(0, max(phi_star), num=101)
 inds = np.digitize(phi_star, phi_star_bins)

 ```
+The function _cluster_atoms_ takes in an _int_ representing the bin to cluster.
+Using Scipy, a _KDTree_ was creating using the positions of the atoms in the specified bin, and the _query()_ method was called to get the nearest neighbors of each atom.
+The nearest neighbors of each atom were traversed, and intersections between nearest neighbors of atoms were found to determine clusters.

+Various adaptions of this algorithm were created in the _clustering_culm.py_ file.
+The _cluster_atoms_under_ and _cluster_atoms_over_ methods cluster atoms under and over a specified bin number respectively.
+The _clustering_info_under_ and _clustering_info_over_ methods provide information regarding the number of clusters, distribution of cluster sizes, as well as the indices of atoms that are a part of clusters of size 1, 2, or 3; this information would be used in the naive filtering approach.